HL7/fhir-mdi-ig/input/pagecontent/specification.md

 ### Search
 This implementation guide does not define any new FHIR Search capabilities or parameters.

-### Privacy and Security
-This Implementation Guide is adopting the security considerations from [US Core Security](https://www.hl7.org/fhir/us/core/security.html#security)

 ### Data Models
 ***Figure: MDI Profile Relationships***